Skip to main content

 Patients and passengers have a reasonable expectation of arriving at a medical facility safely.
 Emergency medical technicians may have a difficult job, but they are required to operate their vehicles safely.

-The safety of passengers and drivers on the road must remain be the top priority.
+The safety of passengers and drivers on the road must remain the top priority.
 When drivers of emergency vehicles fail to show reasonable safety precautions and injuries result, you may have a successful legal claim against a negligent party and receive compensation.

 Following any ambulance accident, victims should contact an experienced lawyer to investigate.
 Joe Lyon is a highly-rated and experienced personal injury attorney, well-versed in the science and economic impact such an injury or death has on the victim’s life and family.